Careers in Sport 2025

 The event aims to showcase the breadth of opportunity to work within the sports industry in varying capacities, expanding on the traditional playing and coaching roles.

-Find out more about the sessions below.
+Find out more about all our sessions below:

 Exploring Careers Within a National Governing Body (NGB)